Frank Olivo

 When it was linked to before anywhere, was the anchor text changed in that link from that page over to this page that has dropped in search traffic?

-I’ve seen cases where before they were linking to a page like “web design Philadelphia” and they changed that out for a “read more” button.
-That’s going to change the relevance of that page in the eyes of the search engine ever so slightly.
+I’ve seen cases where before they were linking to a page like “Web Design Philadelphia” and they change that out for a “read more” button; that’s going to change the relevance of that page in the eyes of the search engine ever so slightly.

-Now, depending on which of the issues that you’ve encountered that you found while diagnosing this issue, the next steps are really to address them.
+Now, depending on which of the issues that you’ve encountered while diagnosing this issue, the next steps are really to address them.

 Either change back the URL structure to how it used to be or implement redirects.